 'Safeguarding and promoting the welfare of children is everyone's responsibility.
-Everyone who comes into contact with children and their families and carers has a role to play.
-In order to fulfill this responsibility effectively, all professionals should make sure their approach is child-centered.
+Everyone who comes into contact with children and their families has a role to play.
+In order to fulfill this responsibility effectively, all practitioners should make sure their approach is child-centered.
 This means that they should consider, at all times, what is in the best interests of the child.'
-(Keeping Children Safe in Education 2021)
+(Keeping Children Safe in Education 2023 p.6)